Press enter to see results or esc to cancel.

 If you would like to take up employment as a permanent resident, you will be allowed to do so without needing to get a work permit.

-Once you have identified which visa type is most appropriate for you, you should contact the Mexican embassy in your country (or one that is closest to you) to set up an appointment.
+Once you have identified which visa type is most appropriate for you, you should contact the Mexican embassy closest to you to set up an appointment.
 You will have to complete an application form, make an appointment, submit the application form and required documents, and pay for the visa cost.

 Mexico visa costs (as well as documents and process) may vary depending on the country you’re applying from and/or your nationality.
 To give you an idea, here’s what you’ll need as a minimum if you’re applying for a temporary residence visa from the United States.